Disneyland’s Apple Pie Caramel Apples

 Instructions

-• In a food processor, process graham crackers (or pie crust) until well blended.
-If doing a pie crust, add a little cinnamon and sugar to the mixture.
-Place in a bowl and set aside.
+• While apples chill, prepare graham crackers, chocolate, and cinnamon sugar.
+In a food processor, process graham crackers or pie crust until well blended.
+Place crushed crackers in a bowl and set aside.

-• Melt chocolate in a microwave-safe dish in the microwave until chocolate is just melted and there are no lumps.
-Dip each apple in the chocolate and allow chocolate to set up for a few seconds.
-When chocolate has set a little, roll the bottom half in processed graham cracker crumbs (or crust).
-Sprinkle entire apple with cinnamon and sugar and set aside.
+• Once the caramel has cooled, dip each apple in the chocolate, rotating as needed, until fully coated.
+Allow the chocolate to set up for a few seconds.
+When the chocolate has set a little, roll the bottom half in processed graham cracker crumbs.
+Sprinkle the entire apple with cinnamon sugar and set aside on the tray on the counter to cool, for about 10 minutes.
+The chocolate will be set when it's no longer shiny.

-• Optional: Once the chocolate on the apples have set, roll each marshmallow in the chocolate and place on the apples to make “ears”.
+• Once the chocolate on the apples has set, cut each marshmallow in half.
+Roll each marshmallow half in the chocolate and place it on the apples to make Mickey's ears.
 Sprinkle with cinnamon and sugar and hold in place until set.

 Notes

-• Refrigerate when setting up the caramel, but let it set up at room temperature after adding chocolate.
+• Refrigerate the apples when setting up the caramel, but let the chocolate set up at room temperature.

 Nutrition Information